iovisor/bcc/docs/reference_guide.md

 ## 1. Invalid mem access

 This can be due to trying to read memory directly, instead of operating on memory on the BPF stack.
-All kernel memory reads must be passed via bpf_probe_read() to copy kernel memory into the BPF stack, which can be automatic by the bcc rewriter in some cases of simple dereferencing. bpf_probe_read() does all the required checks.
+All kernel memory reads must be passed via bpf_probe_read_kernel() to copy kernel memory into the BPF stack, which can be automatic by the bcc rewriter in some cases of simple dereferencing. bpf_probe_read_kernel() does all the required checks.

 Example: